apache/cloudstack-documentation/source/adminguide/usage.rst

    -  Instance Limits

-      The number of Instances that can be used in an account.
+      The number of Instances that can be used in an Account.

       The default is 20.

    -  Public IP Limits

-      The number of public IP addresses that can be used in an account.
+      The number of public IP addresses that can be used in an Account.

       The default is 20.

    -  Volume Limits

-      The number of disk volumes that can be created in an account.
+      The number of disk volumes that can be created in an Account.

       The default is 20.

    -  Snapshot Limits

-      The number of Templates that can be created in an account.
+      The number of Templates that can be created in an Account.

       The default is 20.

    -  Template Limits

-      The number of Templates that can be registered in an account.
+      The number of Templates that can be registered in an Account.

       The default is 20.

    -  VPC limits

-      The number of VPCs that can be created in an account.
+      The number of VPCs that can be created in an Account.

       The default is 20.

    -  CPU limits

-      The number of CPU cores that can be used for an account.
+      The number of CPU cores that can be used for an Account.

       The default is 40.

    -  Memory limits (MB)

-      The number of RAM that can be used for an account.
+      The number of RAM that can be used for an Account.

       The default is 40960.

    -  Primary Storage limits (GB)

-      The primary storage space that can be used for an account.
+      The primary storage space that can be used for an Account.

       The default is 200.

    -  Secondary Storage limits (GB)

-      The secondary storage space that can be used for an account.
+      The secondary storage space that can be used for an Account.

       The default is 400.